Bunni zu Heltzer

-Association: Broadcaster at The HERO Channel
+Association: The HERO Channel

-Intelligence – above average
+Intelligence – well above average

-Sanity – above average
+Sanity – exceptional

 Character – average

-Maturity – above average
+Maturity – well above average

 Strength – exceptional

-Speed – above average
+Speed – well above average

 Endurance – exceptional

-Dexterity – above average
+Dexterity – exceptional

 Durability – mythological

-Power/Skill Set: Beauty, Charisma, Charm, Class, Culture, Grace, Humor, Intelligence, Personality, Sensitivity, Versatility,…
+Power/Skill Set: Beauty, Charisma, Charm, Class, Culture, Grace, Personality,…

 It’s been tough, but she persevered.
 Recently, say the last couple hundred years or so, technology, feminism, and laissez-faire culture have made joining the living relatively easy, from a social standpoint.
-Taking advantage of the very, very recent “undead craze,” she began to make a reputation for herself in the public eye where she has longed to be accepted, literally for centuries.
-Within the entertainment industry she was accepted as the “Queen of the Night,” famous for being famous for “doing undead” better than anyone else.
-Nobody believes she’s really undead, she’s just accepted for “publicly playing the role really well,” and centuries of experience have given her unmatched charm, culture, and grace to add to her distinctive looks and unique accent leaving her with an entertainment commodity she markets enthusiastically.
+Taking advantage of the very, very recent “undead craze” since 2000 or so, she began to make a reputation for herself in the public eye where she has longed to be accepted for centuries (literally).
+She decided to openly claim to be a Vampiress anticipating that no one would take it seriously and that the public spectacle would give her time in the spotlight and opportunity for fame and acceptance.
+It worked, she became “The Queen of the Night,” famous for being famous for “doing undead” better than anyone else.
+No one believes she’s really undead, she’s just accepted for playing the role really well.
+Centuries of experience have given her unmatched charm, culture, and grace to add to her distinctive looks and unique accent yielding an entertainment commodity she markets with enthusiasm.

 She’s the last classical Vampire.
 The werewolves, the undead legions, the mythological monsters, they’re all gone.
 She’s happy with that.
 She’s happy being publicly accepted.
 She’s begun searching for the ultimate philosophical reason for existence, trying to unravel the meaning of her own.